aws-samples/aws-cloudwan-vpc-ipam-integration/README.md

 ## AWS Cloud WAN and VPC IPAM integration for end-to-end automated routing

 AWS Cloud WAN is a service that you can use to build, manage, and monitor a unified global network that connects resources running across your cloud and on-premises environments.
-When you use Cloud WAN, you only need to update the routing tables of the VPCs to ensure network connectivity, and Cloud WAN ensures dynamic route propagation across multiple regions.
+Cloud WAN ensures dynamic route propagation across multiple regions, and you only need to update the routing tables of the VPCs to provide network connectivity for workloads that reside within the VPCs.

-In this example, we'll see how to create a fully automated end-to-end routing architecture.
+In this example, we'll see how to automatically push routes to VPC routing tables, and create a fully automated end-to-end routing architecture.

 ### Scenario and network topology
 You have a global network, across 3 regions.
 Cloud WAN provides global network orchestration across these regions, and there are 3 Cloud WAN segments, one each for departments named Finance, Sales and HR.
 VPC IPAM stores the CIDRs assigned to each of the 3 departments.